How Long Does a Roof Inspection Take? 5 Must-Know Factors That Affect the Time

 Some companies now offer drone roof inspections, which are a safe and efficient way to check for damage without having to climb up there.

 Wondering about the cost?
-The roof inspection cost can vary depending on the size of your home and the type of roof you have, but many local roofing companies even offer a free roof inspection, so it’s worth checking.
+Roof inspection cost can change depending on how big your home is and what kind of roof you have.
+But the good news?
+A lot of local roofing companies offer a free roof inspection, so it’s definitely worth asking around.

 How Long Does a Typical Roof Inspection Take?